Peter Teravainen: Professional career

 In contrast to the United States or Europe, Teravainen would find immediate success in Asia.
 In 1996 he would finish runner-up at the Asian Tour's Rolex Singapore Masters and win the Merlion Masters.
 Both events were held in his hometown of Singapore.
 He would also win the Japan Open Golf Championship, the flagship event of the Japan Golf Tour.
 The victory would give him a 10-year exemption in Japan.
 Teravainen, who was already phasing out his European Tour schedule, would play in very limited schedule in Europe from then on and rarely in other parts of the world to focus on Japan.
 1997 was another excellent season for Teravainen.
 He would win the Descente Classic Munsingwear Cup and finish second in the Japan Match Play, losing to Japanese star Shigeki Maruyama in the finals.
 These performances would help him break into the top 100 in the world for the first time in his career.
-He would also qualify for the Open Championship and, for the only the second time, the U.S. Open that summer.
+He would also qualify for the Open Championship and, for only the second time, the U.S. Open that summer.
 He was suddenly something of a celebrity in Japan.
 He was recognized by many across the country and wrote about his life for Japanese golf magazines.
 Sports Illustrated eventually featured him in a full-length profile.

 The remainder of Teravainen's career would not be as successful.
 He would play full-time in Japan from 1998 to 2004 but would not come close to winning again.
 He would miss the cut or withdraw from roughly 2/3 of the events he entered over these years because of a serious back injury.
 Eventually having a spinal fusion of the L5-S1 in 2008.
 After the 1999 season he would not record another top-10 finish.

 His Japan Open exemption expired in 2006.
 This was somewhat serendipitous as it corresponded with his 50th birthday; Teravainen was now eligible for the senior tours and would not have to play regular tour events again.
 Teravainen attempted to qualify to the Senior PGA Tour but did not succeed.
 Like his regular career trajectory, he again turned to Europe.
 Due to his ranking on the regular tour's all-time money list, Teravainen automatically qualified for the European Seniors Tour.
 He played part-time from 2006 to 2010 but had limited success; in 37 total events he recorded only one top-10.
 He has not played on the European Seniors Tour since 2010.
 His hobby after retiring from professional golf in 2010 has been to help junior golfers find the right college in the US for their academics and for their golf game.